saishagoel27/Anchor-AI/README.md

 ---

 Most AI chatbots have a quiet problem nobody talks about.
-They answer everything — fluently, confidently, and sometimes completely wrong.
+They answer everything fluently, confidently, and sometimes completely wrong.
 You ask a question, you get an answer that sounds right, and you have no way of knowing whether it came from something real or was quietly invented.
 That gap between fluency and truth is what AnchorAI is designed to close.

 The idea is simple.
-You give AnchorAI a source — a URL, a PDF, a block of text.
+You give AnchorAI a source a URL, a PDF, a block of text.
 From that point on, it only speaks from what it has been shown.
 Every answer comes with the exact sentence it pulled from.
 When something isn't in the source, it says so instead of guessing.
 No hallucinations.
 Full traceability.

-It is a small-scale version of the same problem Alactic Inc. is solving at enterprise scale — making AI responses grounded in real, verifiable data rather than statistical confidence.
+It is a small-scale version of the same problem Alactic Inc. is solving at enterprise scale  making AI responses grounded in real, verifiable data rather than statistical confidence.

 ---

 ## Why it works differently

 Every other chatbot is optimized to always have an answer.
 AnchorAI is optimized to know when it doesn't.
 That sounds like a limitation.
-It's actually the harder engineering problem — teaching a model to refuse gracefully is more interesting than teaching it to respond fluently.
+It's actually the harder engineering problem, teaching a model to refuse gracefully is more interesting than teaching it to respond fluently.

 The grounding behavior lives in the system prompt.
 When you ask a question, the entire source document is embedded into the context alongside a strict set of rules: only answer from this, return the exact excerpt you used, score your confidence honestly, and say nothing if the answer isn't here.
 Low temperature keeps the model faithful.
 Structured JSON output keeps the responses consistent and parseable.
 The result is a chatbot that behaves like a careful researcher rather than a confident guesser.